Hope Florida: Funds diversion to political action groups

 Attorney Jeff Aaron is the registered agent for the Hope Florida Foundation and provided legal services.
 The Orlando Business Journal called him the "right-hand man" of Ron DeSantis.
 His legal work history includes representing the governor when Andrew Warren sued DeSantis following Warren's suspension as Hillsborough County state attorney in 2022.
 Warren claimed DeSantis violated his First Amendment rights.
 In January 2024, a three-judge court of appeals in Atlanta ruled that DeSantis did violate Warren's First Amendment rights, but DeSantis requested a hearing before the full court.
 When Warren's original term of office ended in January 2025 before that hearing was conducted, the court dismissed the case as moot.

 Aaron was appointed to the Florida Public Employees Relations Commission (PERC) by DeSantis in 2021 as a "part-time" commissioner, and earns approximately $78K yearly from the state.
 He was reappointed by DeSantis in 2025 to serve until 2029.
 Under Florida Statute 447, members of PERC "shall not be employed by, or hold any commission with, any governmental unit in the state or any employee organization, as defined in this part, while in such office."
 On April 19, 2025, the Orlando Sentinel stated that Aaron became general counsel of the Greater Orlando Aviation Authority in January 2025 at a billing rate of nearly $600 per hour.
 Aaron referred to the Hope Florida controversy as "a politically motivated witch hunt."

-On May 20, 2025, State Attorney Jack Campbell of the Second Judicial Circuit Court opened a criminal investigation into the allegations of money laundering and wire fraud.
+On May 20, 2025, State Attorney Jack Campbell of the Second Judicial Circuit Court opened a criminal investigation into the allegations of money laundering and wire fraud..
+A grand jury tasked with investigating the allegations completed a report in January 2026.
+This report was subsequently released outside of official channels and has been reported on by a number of media organizations.
+The grand jury did not recommend criminal charges.